-IPS students interested in doing research for credit with an IPS faculty member on the faculty member's ongoing research, should contact the faculty member directly about the opportunity.
+IPS students interested in doing research for credit with an IPS faculty member should contact the faculty member directly about the opportunity.
 Once the student and faculty member have agreed on the research project, please complete the Institute for Politics and Strategy Research for Credit Form and submit it to Emily Half, Deputy Director.

 MS IRP-AMP student Colin Tait spent his spring break in Bogotá, Colombia conducting interviews for his thesis titled The Transnational Diffusion of Peace.